R Sculptoris

 R Sculptoris is a variable star system in the southern constellation of Sculptor.
 Parallax measurements provide a distance estimate of approximately 440 ± from the Sun.
 An independent estimate based on measurements of an ejected shell surrounding the star yield a distance of 361 ±.
 The star is drifting closer with a radial velocity of −5.4 km/s.

 Benjamin Apthorp Gould discovered that the star's brightness varies, in 1872.
 It was listed with its variable star designation, R Sculptoris, in Annie Jump Cannon's 1907 work Second Catalog of Variable Stars.
-Although the General Catalogue of Variable Stars lists its maximum brightness as magnitude 9.1, far too faint to be seen with the naked eye, both AAVSO and ASAS data shows that R Sculptoris is occasionally brighter than 6th magnitude, and faintly visible to the naked eye under excellent observing conditions.
+Both AAVSO and ASAS data shows that R Sculptoris is occasionally brighter than 6th magnitude, and faintly visible to the naked eye under excellent observing conditions.